rileyfewer/FizzBuzz/README.md

 Now that you've made your first edits to your code, you should ask git to save these changes for you.

-- [ ] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz.java` (and this README too!).
+- [x] Open the Terminal tab in IntelliJ and type `git status`, it will show you that you have modified `FizzBuzz_new.java` (and this README too!).

-We will save our local changes to `FizzBuzz.java` and then push the changes to your GitHub repository using a sequence of three git commands:
+We will save our local changes to `FizzBuzz_new.java` and then push the changes to your GitHub repository using a sequence of three git commands:

-1. `git add src/FizzBuzz.java`
+1. `git add src/FizzBuzz_new.java`
-   - this tells git to "stage" our changes to FizzBuzz.java.
-If you run `git status` again, you will see that `FizzBuzz.java` has a new status.
+   - this tells git to "stage" our changes to FizzBuzz_new.java.
+If you run `git status` again, you will see that `FizzBuzz_new.java` has a new status.
 2. `git commit -m "refactored to extract helper method"`
    - this actually records your changes to all "staged" files to your local git repository.
 You can again run `git status` to see what has happened.